SharkStream: Innovation in motion

 Tech experts from the Future Worlds Incubator have built on recent successes in the market to develop an exciting new full body motion capture system called SharkStream.
 The team, led by Future Worlds Director Reuben Wilcock, has tapped into the University of Southampton’s world-leading research facilities to create a new product which is ready to offer unique solutions to innovative markets.

-The inertial sensor-based system, which allows users to accurately capture motion without the need for a green screen or camera, has been optimised over the past year since the first demonstration at the 2016 Consumer Electronics Show in Las Vegas.
+The inertial sensor-based system, which allows users to accurately capture motion without the need for a green screen or camera, has been optimised over the past two years since demonstrations at the 2016 and 2017 Consumer Electronics Shows in Las Vegas.

 “One of the key innovations in SharkStream’s technology is that we have integrated the sensor electronics into the plastic buckles of the very straps that hold them in place,” Reuben says.
 “This combined with the use of a high speed serial bus and sensor chaining makes for an elegant solution.
 We are now in the perfect position to create bespoke systems for individual markets.”

 The improved SharkStream system uses 17 nine-axis body sensors which are connected to a hardware accelerated eight port hub.
 Data fusion algorithms combine the accelerometer, gyroscope and magnetometer readings to report an accurate orientation of every node 100 times a second.
 The system currently connects by USB to a computer – with added WiFi connectivity planned for the near future.
 The processed data stream is available through a powerful API and a plugin is available for Unity, the software of choice for many games developers.